zfcampus/zf-apigility-documentation-swagger/README.md

 #### `ZF\Apigility\Documentation\Swagger\ViewModel`

-This view model is responsible for translating the available `ZF\Apigility\Documentation` models into Swagger specific models, and further casting them to arrays for later rendering as JSON.
+This view model is responsible for translating the available `ZF\Apigility\Documentation` models into Swagger-specific models, and further casting them to arrays for later rendering as JSON.